 Notifications are too loud

-Picture it: you’re in the midst of a great book or getting a little work done while your Echo scrolls through your favorite playlist in the background.
-All of a sudden, an ear-piercing series of chimes ring out from the speaker, freaking you out and totally killing the mood.
-Then it hits you — it’s the timer you told Alexa to set to remind you to take the lasagna out of the oven.
+We’ve all been there: you’re engrossed in an exciting book or work project, with your Echo pumping out your favorite tunes in the background.
+Out of nowhere, a cacophony of chimes shoots out from the speaker, startling you and ruining the vibe.
+That’s when you remember that it’s just the timer you asked Alexa to set to remind you to take the lasagna out of the oven.